wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 1.  `nonce` (uint32): a number assigned to each message
     - The `nonce` provides a mechanism by which to group messages together within a Batch VAA.
 How the `nonce` is used is described below.
-2.  `Consistency` (uint8): the number of blocks that Guardians will wait before signing a message
+2.  `Consistency` (uint8): the level of finality the guardians will reach before signing the message
-    - Each blockchain has different finality periods based on the consensus mechanism.
-In general, higher consistency values provides more security against blockchain reorgs.
-[Here](../../reference/contracts.md) are the consistency levels by blockchain that are used by the xAsset layer to have a high level of guarantee against reorgs.
+    - Consistency should be considered an enum, not an integer.
+    - On all EVM chains, 200 will result in an instant message, while all other values will wait for finality.
+    - On BSC, the consistency denotes how many block confirmations will be waited before producing the message.
+    - More information about finality can be found [Here](../../reference/contracts.md)
 3.  `Payload` (bytes[]): raw bytes to emit
     - It is up to the emitting contract to properly define this arbitrary set of bytes.